What is CGRP?

 Galcanezumab from Lilly found that 70% of patients reduced the frequency of their days with migraine by 50% or more.
 Those given the placebo experienced at 45% reduction.
 Lilly also looked at a subgroup of patients who reduced their days with migraine by 75% or more.
 49% patients experienced a reduction of 75% days with migraine whilst 27% on placebo also experienced the same result.
 Lilly also had a subgroup of patients who experienced a complete remission with 100% of days measured free from migraine during the trial period.
 32% of patients experienced freedom from migraine whilst 17% on placebo also experienced no days with migraine.
 (5)

 Eptinezumab from Alder found that 61% of patients reduced the frequency of their days with migraine by 50% or more.
-Those given the placebo experienced at 33% reduction.
+Those given the placebo experienced at a 33% reduction.
 Alder also looked at a subgroup of patients who reduced their days with migraine by 75% or more.
-33% patients experienced a reduction of 75% days with migraine whilst 9% on placebo also experienced the same result.
+33% of patients experienced a reduction of 75% days with migraine whilst 9% on placebo also experienced the same result.
 Lilly also had a subgroup of patients who experienced a complete remission with 100% of days measured free from migraine during the trial period.
 16% of patients experienced freedom from migraine whilst 0% on placebo experienced no days with migraine.
 (6)

 Erenumab from Amgen (Aimovig) found that 46% of patients reduced the frequency of their days with migraine by 50% or more.
 Those given the placebo experienced a 30% reduction.
 (11)